Wednesday, 24 September 2014

 From Jens going through until the broom wagon went by was about 10 minutes, after a 4 hour wait.
 It was well worth it though.
 The town was still buzzing until the wee hours, so I soaked up the atmosphere and a few beers while it lasted.

 Sunday was 45 miles of easy riding up to my folks near Darlington.
-For forms sake I road over the butter tubs road (fully loaded I kicked numerous roadie ass up it) to Swaledale.
+For forms sake I rode over the butter tubs road (fully loaded I kicked numerous roadie ass up it) to Swaledale.
 I was amazed at the number of campsites along the road set up just for the tour.
 Also loads of cyclists and people giving me thumbs up and smiles.
 All cars that passed me gave me loads of room a fair few gave thumbs up and waves - I wonder how long this will last....
+I picked up a few easy bridleways along the valley then rejoined my route home of old from Richmond.

 I Spent some QT with the folks for the rest of the day and then on Monday headed for home.
 First up was a ride to Kielder.
 My route was more touring goodness - firstly via the old waggon ways linking Bishop Auckland to Durham and Consett - 28 miles of continuous off road on a mix of tar and dust cycleways; followed a by a few of the famously fierce road climbs from Derwentside to